It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Me: It’s supposed to express their boundless joy and excitement.

 Sue: Really?
-It looks like Ian has just witnessed Barbara getting run over.
+It looks like Ian’s just seen Barbara get knocked over by a car.

-When this turns out to be a gag involving a real police box, Sue finally allows herself to be swept up in the moment, and as Ian and Barbara relax into each others arms, she is finally convinced that they have been given the send-off they deserve.
+Ian’s look of horror turns out to be a gag involving a real police box, and Sue is finally swept up in the moment.
+And by the time the duo relax into each other’s arms, she’s convinced they’ve been given the send-off they deserve.

 Sue: That was sweet.